Battle of Castle Itter: Aftermath and historical significance

 Kurt-Siegfried Schrader received a two-year sentence after he was arrested and charged by US forces for his former affiliation with the Nazi party.
 His sentence was shortened in respect to his efforts at Itter.
-He died in 1995.
+Schrader was released and in 1953 took a job as a civil servant in the Ministry of the Interior of the state of Westphalia.
+He died in the mid 1990s.

 In popular culture

 Swedish power metal band Sabaton released a song about the battle, titled "The Last Battle", on their 2016 album The Last Stand.

 The US/Serbian WW2 action drama Battle for Castle Itter is based on this event.
-Production begin on 15 February until 7 March 2024.
+Production began on 15 February until 7 March 2024.
 It was released on 30 May 2025.